exodrifter/website/content/notes/godot-tool-script-function-does-not-exist.md

 # `@tool` script says function does not exist when it does

-In Godot, if you try calling a function on a non-tool script from a tool script, you'll get the error that looks like this:
+In Godot [GDScripts](godot-gdscript.md), if you try calling a function on a non-tool script from a tool script, you'll get the error that looks like this:

 ```
 res://test.gd:8 - Invalid call.
 Nonexistent function 'get_color' in base 'Resource (SwatchRef)'.